 How the Pacha acquired so much fame with the Franks is to be attributed solely to the favour he has shown the Christian merchants. [...]
 His intercourse with Franks has indeed given him the show of civilization; his interest as a merchant has rendered the protection of the Franks a necessary duty [...]
-Because he is not wantonly cruel, like his ferocious son, because he only murders his guests when the policy of the state renders it expedient, because he talks of European customs with our travellers, when his affability is made subservient to his interests, Europeans are fascinated with his breeding; they are no longer mindful of the
+Because he is not wantonly cruel, like his ferocious son, because he only murders his guests when the policy of the state renders it expedient, because he talks of European customs with our travellers, when his affability is made subservient to his interests, Europeans are fascinated with his breeding; they are no longer mindful of the Beys; and more governments than one, in Christendom, put confidence in his faith.89

 For most travellers and Europeans, of course, this side of Ali and his rule would be all they saw.

 They cared only about his policies towards Europeans and their trade, rather than about native